create3000/x_ite/docs/What's-New.md

 {% capture notice-text %}
 #### New Features
   - Added layerNode argument to `Browser.changeViewpoint([layerNode,] name)`.
   - Implemented Symbol.iteratol for MF* fields.
-This enabled `for of` loops.
+This enables `for of` loops.
   - Improved X3DBindableNode handling when cloned in multiple layers.
 {% endcapture %}
 <div class="notice--success">{{ notice-text | markdownify }}</div>